Other Names: None

 Spring is the best season to repot your Odontoglossum orchid.
 This is advisable because the orchid has usually finished blooming.
 By this time, you will also begin to see new growth.
 When you do repot your Odontoglossum, take care to maintain the current humidity levels.

-Did you like the dark red Odontoglossum on our cover?
-They're called the Oncostele Margarete Holm Orchid.
+The dark red Odontoglossum we used as the background at the top of this page are called the Oncostele Margarete Holm Orchid.
 Here's a video about it.